 My hosting provider WP Engine didn’t even blink.

-And the server response times remained incredibly low (which is an important ranking factor for Google) regardless of the traffic:
+And the server response times remained incredibly low (around 500ms, which is an important ranking factor for Google) regardless of the traffic:

 Similarly, many successful site owners have understood that a fast and error-free website is important.
 That means working on site performance, investing in a quality hosting provider, checking and fixing any broken links, and regularly doing small experiments to further improve things (for which WP Engine’s staging area is a godsend).

 So you can see why I’m pretty excited in recommending a hosting service like WP Engine.
 Once I switched to them, I never looked back!